modelop/modelop.github.io/Getting Started/Conform and Deploy a Model/index.md

 3. Trained Model Artifact from Attachment - Loaded and made available for reference at the beginning of the script.
 4. Prediction Code - Activated when input data is received and writes to output.

-Note: it's best practice to build a 'shell' or echo version of your model to validate the input and output data flow prior to adding in the prediction portions.
+Tip: it's best practice to build a 'shell' or echo version of your model to validate the input and output data flow prior to adding in the prediction portions.
 This will allow us to validate and test the schemata and data flow of the model prior to introducing additional complexity of prediction.

-Next, we add in the pieces for the actual prediction.
+Now, we define in the code for the actual prediction.
+Data coming in will be recieved from the input Stream to Slot(0).
+A prediction can be generated by a trained model which has been serialized as a pickle file in this example (`xgboost_explicit.pkl`).
+The predictions are then written to the output slot, Slot(1), and the Stream attached their.
+Note: this style of conformance assumes the data is received as batched records (e.g. dataframes in Pandas).

 ```Python
 #fastscore.action: unused